georgespingos/neo4j-monitoring-poc/README.md

 ## Proof of concept for monitoring neo4j
 ___

-A preconfigured  neo4j enterprise edition single cluster installlation which exposes metrics through a Prometheus endpoint.
-Metrics as shipped to ElasticSearch for indexing and visualisation plus an open source GUI for monitoring neo4j cluster with basic dashboards already setup.
+A preconfigured  neo4j enterprise edition single cluster installation which exposes metrics through a Prometheus endpoint.
+Metrics as shipped to ElasticSearch for indexing and visualization plus an open source GUI for monitoring neo4j cluster with basic dashboards already setup.

 Run `docker compose up` to spin up: